LukeWinikates/japanese-accent/README.md

 ## Current work:
 * keyboard shortcuts for the main dictaphone interaction
-* "progress bar" / some indicator of how far you are through the current playlist
-  * (maybe at the very top, use the MUI progress bar indicator)
 * Bugs:
   * editing resets the player to the top segment - it should just keep the current one
 * "Boosting"